Emmotes/ic_spoilers/docs/index.md

 # New Event Champions

 These are the event champions that are upcoming and all the information we know about them.
-Dates are guesstimates based on the normal event schedule.

 <span class="indexChampionTableColumn">
 {::nomarkdown}